The British Isles, including Jersey, is a rabies-free area. There are restrictions in place for the landing of pets within the Bailiwick of Jersey.

 Information for pet travel on gov.uk

-The States of Jersey website also provides helpful information on the checks you should carry out before your pet travels to Jersey.
+The Government of Jersey website also provides helpful information on the checks you should carry out before your pet travels to Jersey.

 Checks to make before travelling with your pet

 Pets brought to Jersey by private boat are not permitted to come ashore.